hphelion/documentation/network-quickstart.md

 For more details on the Nova and Neutron commands please see the [HP Cloud Networking](https://docs.hpcloud.com/api/v13/networking/) and [Compute](https://docs.hpcloud.com/api/v13/compute/) API specifications.

-### Activate the compute service in HP Cloud ### {#compute}

-If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).
-Once you activate the compute service, you need to install the [compute](https://docs.hpcloud.com/api/v13/compute/) and [networking](https://docs.hpcloud.com/api/v13/networking/) clients or the [CLI](http://docs.hpcloud.com/cli/unix/network).
-Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.

 You might need to modify the default network or create additional networks.
 This page gives you some how-to's to use the [Horizon Cloud Console](#console) or [HP Cloud CLI for Windows PowerShell](#powershell) to perform the following tasks: